What is Credit Monitoring?

 What do I do if an old address is incorrect in the Social Security Number Trace report?

-It is not uncommon for address history dating back more than 5 years to contain errors.
+It is not uncommon for address history dating back more than five years to contain errors.
 However, if the incorrect address is more recent, please contact customer support.

 What do I do if I see a name on the Social Security Number Trace report or notification that isn’t my current name?

 It’s not uncommon to see alternate names on your report due to marriage, joint credit accounts, and nicknames you may have used.
 However, if you are concerned, please contact customer support.